YanarAssaf/one-click-app/README.md

 ## About

 Deploy Apps in One-Click throw a SHELL script. <br/>
-Deploy popular applications such as Apache, BIND, Nginx, Nagios on Enterprise Linux with a single click.
+Deploy popular applications on Enterprise Linux el7 & el9 with a single click.

 Features:
 - Apache